terminal-labs/rambo/docs/core/quickstart.md

 If you never specify any provider, Rambo will use the VirtualBox as its default choice, and is simply

 `rambo up`

-or the identical, more verbose command

-`rambo up -p virtualbox`

 ## Provisioners / Configuration Management